Subsampling Spectral Clustering for Large-Scale Social Networks

-As previously discussed, we have shown that the population embedding vectors obtained by the SRS-SC algorithm have exactly $K$ distinct rows.
-Next, we show the consistency of the largest $K$ left eigenvectors of the empirical subsampled Laplacian matrix.
-Consequently, the upper bound of the misclustered rate caused by the SRS-SC algorithm can be established.
+Next, we show the convergence of the largest $K$ left-singular vectors of the empirical normalized sub-adjacency matrix.
+Consequently, the consistency of the SSC algorithm can be established by studying the upper bound of its misclustered rate.